Last updated: April 2026

 Specifically looking at a DAS, the price can depend on such factors as the complexity of the existing building(s) and the development, floorspace created and proposed use, the number of proposed units, the scale of consultation undertaken, and whether combined design and other services are required.

-Whether you need a design and access statement as a standalone report or as part of a broader package of other landscape surveys, you can receive an accurate quote by speaking to our team directly.
+Whether you need a design and access statement as a standalone report or as part of a broader package of other landscape surveys, you can receive an accurate quote by speaking to our team directly and letting us work out the cost ourselves or passing you on to our partner company.

 If you want a fast, compliant and relevant DAS report to accompany planning applications, speak to Arbtech, and we can help.
 From residential developments to listed building consent applications and beyond, we’ve dealt with any possible issue you could find on a development site.
-Every design and access statement we create is accompanied by a design explanation that is proportionate to the complexity of the development scheme and reflects an understanding of the development’s purpose and location.
+Every design and access statement our partner creates is accompanied by a design explanation that is proportionate to the complexity of the development scheme and reflects an understanding of the development’s purpose and location.

-We pride ourselves on guarantees that every planning design and access statement includes appropriate responses to both design and access issues, offering further guidance wherever it’s needed.
-Our team monitors how your development takes shape within its surrounding context, and we can explain how any specific site constraints, user needs or design objectives have been worked into your development plans.
-We can help you align with planning requirements from the start, helped by our ability to show how consultation has informed design choices.
+Our landscape service provider prides itself on guaranteeing that every planning design and access statement includes appropriate responses to both design and access issues, offering further guidance wherever it’s needed.
+Their team monitors how your development takes shape within its surrounding context, and they can explain how any specific site constraints, user needs or design objectives have been worked into your development plans.
+They can help you align with planning requirements from the start, helped by their ability to show how consultation has informed design choices.

-It doesn’t matter if your planning application is straightforward or complex – our team will happily step in to assist, recommending whatever other surveys you need to achieve your goals.
-Contact us today by completing a contact form online, emailing us or calling us, and from that point onwards, we can guide you through the process, give you a free quote for the services you need, and book in a time and date to start supporting your project.
+It doesn’t matter if your planning application is straightforward or complex – their team will happily step in to assist, recommending whatever other surveys you need to achieve your goals.
+Contact us today by completing a contact form online, emailing us or calling us, and from that point onwards, we can guide you through the process, send you to our landscape partner, give you a free quote for the services you need, and book in a time and date to start supporting your project.

 Arbtech are your best asset when it comes to getting planning permission for your project.
 We cover the whole of the UK and we are waiting to get started on your project...